Warner Chilcott (NAS: WCRX) reported earnings on Feb. 22. Here are the numbers you need to know.

 Can your portfolio provide you with enough income to last through retirement?
 You'll need more than Warner Chilcott.
-Learn how to maximize your investment income and get "The 3 DOW Stocks Dividend Investors Need."
+Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
 Click here for instant access to this free report.

 Add Warner Chilcott to My Watchlist.